BROADSoftware/HADeploy/docsite/docs/more/under_the_hood.md

 1. Build a data model in memory representing this file content.

+1. For all objects, Check `when:` clause and remove it if `False`.

 1. Check this data model for consistency, enrich it, or transform some data to ease the next stages.

-1. Generate a Jinja2 template by concatenating all template snippets provided by the plugin.
+1. Generate a Jinja2 template by concatenating all template snippets provided by the plugins.

 1. Render this template with the model to generate an Ansible playbook